AGI-LTI/rag-competition/pages/submission-guidelines.md

 #### Track A: Text-to-Text Generation

 Submit a `.jsonl` file with your generated text outputs.
-Each line should contain a JSON entry with the following keys:
+Each line should contain a JSON entry that minimally contains the following keys:

 ```json
 {